 The very first sculpture I ever made was terribly executed and sophomoric: a duality themed cross with a sliding lid which revealed a woman's torso.
 It was 1995, the time of third wave feminism, when I went to bed reading Camille Paglia and Naomi Wolf, delving into biographies of Zora Neale Hurston, Francoise Gilot, and Simone de Beauvoire.
 My final paper in this same year was entitled "Feminist: Elusive Identity"...of course!

-At 50 years old I know that identity is an accumulation of characteristics and titles that can and should evolve as we learn and experience throughout our lives.
+Identity is an accumulation of characteristics and titles that can and should evolve as we learn and experience throughout our lives.
 Currently my identity is as a quirky, stubborn, highly principled, creative person working within the constraints of single motherhood during a pandemic.

 I've always had an urge to write and to create.
 I write in longhand with my writing paper doubling as a sketch pad or my sketch pad containing writing alongside drawings.
 I have found that wire is a fantastic medium for recreating shapes drawn in the margins, those doodles that recur when deep in thought.
 By the time a shape reveals itself to me as something I need to try to make it has a story that goes with it.
 For example, the Exclamations came about as I was divorcing but feeling powerful.
 The Goddesses are a celebration of a body fully embraced.